YoCodingJosh/YoCodingJosh/README.md

    * Learning new technologies 🧠

 - 🔭 I’m currently working on:
+  * Something using Next.js, Supabase, and Cloudflare Pages
   * MyAnimeList stats app using Vue 3 and Hono with Cloudflare Workers
-  * Something using Next.js, Supabase, and Cloudflare Pages
   <!-- * Productivity software powered by AI using Next.js and Cloudflare Pages
   * and a bunch of other cool stuff!
   * A social network, [@oshiete](https://github.com/oshiete)
   * Several game concepts.
 Some using C++ with SDL2, C# using FNA, and some using TypeScript and WebGL. -->
 - 🌱 I’m currently learning:
-  * 日本語
+  * Japanese/日本語 (こんにちは！)

 <!--
 **YoCodingJosh/YoCodingJosh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.